Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Experiments

 For each combination of $p \in\{1,2\}$ and $q \in \{0,1,2\}$, we randomly draw $100$ sets of parameters ${\phi_1, \dots, \phi_p, \theta_1, \dots, \theta_q}$.
 To mitigate the randomness of each realization, we further simulate $20$ time series for each of the $100$ random parameter sets.

-Figure~\ref{fig:arma_1_14_1_train} shows the in-sample rMSE values for the full covariance estimator as well as the bottom-up approach for various sample sizes of the top-level.
+Figure~\ref{fig:arma_1_14_1_train} shows the in-sample rMSE values for the full covariance estimator as well as the bottom-up approach for various sample sizes of the top level.
 The setting is $h=1,k\in\{4,1\}$ and $\sigma^2=1$ as well as fixed-order models.
 As in the $\text{AR}(1)$ for varying AR parameters, we observe equivalent reconciliation performance for a larger sample size for any $\text{ARMA}(p,q)$ present.
 In the low sample size case we see that bottom-up performs worse with increasing model complexity.
 Interestingly, this difference becomes larger for higher model complexity.
 We also observe that the full covariance method can produce better forecasts on the bottom level.
 This improvement also increases with the complexity of the bottom level base model.
 Overall, the MA order does not seem as impactful as the AR order.

 Figure~\ref{fig:arma_1_14_1_test} shows the test errors for the very same setting.
-As in the simple $\text{AR}(1)$ case, the roles of bottom-up and using the full covariance matrix estimator switch and the bottom-up approach perform better the more complex the base bottom model is set up to be.
+As in the simple $\text{AR}(1)$ case, the roles of bottom-up and using the full covariance matrix estimator switch and the bottom-up approach performs better the more complex the base bottom model is set up to be.

 In this analysis, we aggregate over the whole space of stationary models of a certain order.
 Hence we also take a look at the performance of $2$-dimensional base models in a more detailed manner.
 Figure~\ref{fig:ar2_1_14_1_train} shows the mean training rMSE differences between the full covariance-based reconciliation and the bottom-up approach for the randomly drawn stationary $\text{AR}(2)$ models.
-Based on this plot, there is no tendency for performance based on the space of the stationary parameters.
-Test errors are available in the Appendix in Figure~\ref{fig:ar2_1_14_1_test}.
+Based on this plot, there is no tendency for performance based on the space of the stationary parameters and we can argue that Theorem~\ref{thm:mint_bu} holds uniformly for ARMA models.
+Test errors are available in Figure~\ref{fig:ar2_1_14_1_test}.
 Similarly, Figure~\ref{fig:arma11_1_14_1_train} shows the training mean rMSE differences for $\text{ARMA}(1,1)$ models.
-Test errors are available in the Appendix in Figure~\ref{fig:arma11_1_14_1_test}.
+The corresponding test errors are available in Figure~\ref{fig:arma11_1_14_1_test}.
+For readability, Figures~\ref{fig:ar2_1_14_1_train}--\ref{fig:arma11_1_14_1_test} are put in the Appendix.